 If you employ 9 people or less, you don't need to use a payroll system that has RTI because each time you run your payroll, you can login to HMRC's web site and enter the details manually.
 In much the same way as you used to be able to do with your VAT quarter end details (no longer possible due to MTD).
 Alternatively, you can use RTI that's built into a payroll if you wish.
 Certainly, it will be more convenient than having to spend time logging into HMRC's web site and entering the figures manually.
 If you have 10 or more employees, then you have no choice but to use an RTI enabled payroll.

 You may have heard that RTI is linked to BACS payments in some way.
 The answer to this is yes and no!
 Most small businesses pay their employees in cash, cheque, or more usually these days via an on-line payment facility provided by their bank.
 In which case, you don't need to worry about the link between RTI and BACS.
 However, if you pay your employees by BACS using BACS software on your PC or network, and you have a BACS Service User Number, then you have a problem.
-HMRC will require you to place a cross reference (a hash code) in each BACS record that relates to each employee record in the XML file that will be sent to HMRC via your payroll.
+HMRC will require you to place a cross reference (a hash code) in each BACS record that relates to each employee record in the XML file that will be sent to HMRC via your payroll (the FPS).
 While Adminsoft Accounts supports RTI, it does not currently produce output suitable for BACS transmission, and so does not support this cross referencing.
 As most small businesses use an on-line payment facility provided by their bank, this is not likely to be an issue.

 As far as I know, Adminsoft Accounts will be the ONLY free payroll available to businesses with over 9 employees!